The Churches of Britain and Ireland

 Jackson Bridge, West Yorkshire, the site of the demolished Methodist Chapel - only the burial grounds remain. © David Regan (2012).
 This link is a photo of the chapel.

 Jacobstow, Cornwall, St. James.
 SX 1981 9584. © Kevin Price (2017).
 Link.
 Grade I listed.
-About a mile S.S.W. of the village, at Headon Cross, is Eden Methodist Church, seen by Streetview in 2021.
-It's dated here to 1893, as Bible Christian.
+A churchyard monument is also listed, as grade II.
+About a mile S.S.W. of the village, at Headon Cross, is Eden Methodist Church.
+It has a date-stone for 1893, and was originally Bible Christian.
 SX 1945 9428.
-Its predecessor - the Sunday School when the new chapel was built - stands a short distance away at SX 1937 9444.
+Both © Chris Kippin (2024).
+Link.
+Its predecessor - the Sunday School after the new chapel was built - stands a short distance away at SX 1937 9444.
 Streetview saw it in 2009.

 Jacobstowe, Devon, St. James.
 Another view.
 SS 5864 0160.
 Both © Chris Kippin (2021).
 Link.
 Grade II* listed.
 Headstones and a tomb in the churchyard are listed separately - they can be found here.